Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Croydon Hills - Warranwood, placing the area among the bottom 25% of areas assessed nationally

-Croydon Hills - Warranwood has averaged approximately 31 new dwelling approvals annually over recent years.
-Between financial year 2021 (FY-21) and FY-25158 homes were approved, with an additional 18 approved so far in FY-26.
-Despite a declining population during this period, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
+Croydon Hills - Warranwood averaged approximately 31 new dwelling approvals annually over recent years.
+Between financial years FY21 and FY25158 homes were approved, with a further 19 approved in FY26 to date.
+Despite population decline during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-This marks a change from the current housing mix, which is predominantly houses (97.0%), likely due to reduced availability of development sites and shifting lifestyle demands.
+This shows a considerable shift from the current housing mix, which is currently 97.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
 With around 649 people per dwelling approval, Croydon Hills - Warranwood reflects a highly mature market.
-Future projections indicate population growth by approximately 1,161 residents through to 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, the area is expected to grow by 1,161 residents through to 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development